Get Excess Liability Coverage With a Personal Umbrella Policy

 The unique Texas homestead laws prohibit creditors from seizing a primary residence from a debtor.
 These laws apply to homes that fit within a specific acreage, regardless of their value.

 For most homeowners, the homestead laws provide significant protection in the event of a lawsuit; your home cannot be taken from you to pay a debt regardless of a any judgments levied against you.
 However, the homestead exemption may not apply to homeowners with lots over a certain size.
 Contact our office for help determining if the homestead laws apply to you, and how that will impact your need for personal umbrella insurance.

 Contact us today for a needs assessment and quotes for personal umbrella insurance.
-With offices in Austin, Marble Falls, Waco, Mineola, Tyler, and Longview, we can conveniently serve homeowners throughout Texas.
+With offices in Austin, Marble Falls, Waco, and Mineola, we can conveniently serve homeowners throughout Texas.

 The same is true for your auto insurance.
 The liability limits under most auto insurance policies would not provide sufficient coverage in the event of a lawsuit.

 Personal umbrella insurance is not just for the wealthy.
 We recommend that all of our clients carefully evaluate their risks and understand what they have to lose if they were sued.
 Personal umbrella policies are particularly important if you have a young driver in the home, or if you own more than one home or a rental property.